Use webhooks in workflows to pass information from HubSpot to another web application.

-Here is an example of the Request Body of the webhook from above, which reveals meta information about the specific contact, including contact information, form submissions, list memberships, etc. When the workflow action is triggered, HubSpot sent the Contact's entire record formatted in JSON to the specified URL.
+The example below shows the Request Body of the webhook above, which reveals meta information about a specific contact, including contact information, form submissions, list memberships, etc. When the workflow action was triggered, HubSpot sent the contact's entire record formatted in JSON to the specified URL.

-The receiving system can then parse that JSON data, and use it for its own application.
+The receiving system can then parse the JSON data, and use it for its own application.